The Morrill Act and Land-Grant Universities

-These three Acts taken together comprise the Land Grant system of education in the U.S., which has been copied and emulated around the world.
-Each of the Land Grant institutions share the same tripartite mission of teaching, research and extension.
+These three acts taken together created the Land-Grant system of education in the U.S., which has been copied and emulated around the world.
+All of the U.S. Land-Grant institutions share the same tripartite mission of teaching, research and extension.

 Montana’s Land Grant University